LordBoos/discord_game/README.md

 4. Click on Bot in the left panel and then Add Bot and Yes, do it!
 5. A green message "A wild bot has appeared!" should appear on the page
 6. Uncheck PUBLIC BOT
+7. From roughly 26.10.2020 you have to also grant your bot Privileged Gateway Intents permissions.
+8. Check Presence Intent
+9. Check Server Members Intent
-7. Click Save changes on the bottom of the page
+10. Click Save changes on the bottom of the page
-8. Under Token, click on Copy
+11. Under Token, click on Copy
-9. Now paste your token to the yaml configuration of HA replacing `secretDiscordBotToken` in the example above
+12. Now paste your token to the yaml configuration of HA replacing `secretDiscordBotToken` in the example above

 You also need your own discord server (or some server where you have admin rights) and you need to invite the bot to that server.
 To do that follow bellow steps: